Scroll directly to:

 Check, Cash, or Money Order Payments: A refund will be issued by check to the individual or company who made the original payment.
 Refunds by check take 6-8 weeks to process.

-COVID-19 Mask & Vaccination Policies for Face-to-Face Classes
+COVID-19 Mask & Vaccination Policies for In-Person Classes

 All students attending classes in person are required to comply with these rules to gain entry to class: